ekaterinailin/AltaiPony/paper.md

 to multiple years.
 As TESS continues to gather high-cadence data, we developed `AltaiPony` to aid astronomers who require accurately characterized flare samples for their research.
-`AltaiPony` is a toolbox for statistical flares studies on photometric time series from these missions, including flare search and characterization, injection-recovery diagnostics, and statistical analysis of flare frequency distributions along with extensive documentation and Jupyter-based tutorials.
+`AltaiPony` is a toolbox for statistical flares studies on photometric time series from these missions, including flare search and characterization, a framework to determine the algorithm's efficiency, and statistical analysis of flaring rates along with extensive documentation and Jupyter-based tutorials.

 # Functionality